 Besides just staying motivated and avoiding plateaus, men also need to consider testosterone and energy levels.
-Gym workouts for men do more than just build muscle.
-They’re critical for maintaining good cardiovascular and sound mental health, and keeping levels of testosterone and testosterone production healthy.
+Gym workouts for men do more than just building muscle.
+They’re critical for maintaining good cardiovascular and sound mental health and keeping levels of testosterone and testosterone production healthy.

 The Top 5 Recommended Gym Workouts for Men